tigerwill90/fox/README.md

 ### Adding, updating and removing route
 In this is example, the handler for `route/:action` allow to dynamically register, update and remove handler for the given route and method.
 Due to Fox design, those actions are perfectly safe and can be executed concurrently.
-Even better, it does not block the router from handling request in parallel.

 ```go
 type ActionHandler struct {